 Yes, our conductors are always open to suggestions for repertoire.
 However, they are usually planning the next season far in advance and are not able to make last-minute changes.
 If you have any questions regarding the AYO repertoire, you can talk to either conductor during the break at Monday rehearsals or email our Music Director at: MD@alaskayouthorchestras.org.

 When and where will the auditions be held?

 Auditions for AYO’s 2019-2020 Season are complete.
-Auditions for AYO’s 2020-2021 will be held May 6 and 7, 2019.
+Auditions for AYO’s 2020-2021 will be held May 11 and 12, 2020.
 Visit our AUDITIONS page to signup for an audition spot and to find the required audition materials.
 Audition materials are posted each year at the beginning of February.
 Audition registration opens on the first of March.

 How do I schedule an audition?